Adult Social Care Market Position Statement

 The current gaps we believe technology could be an enabler and positive influence for change include:

-• improving the consistency of technology enabled care as primary consideration as a means of achieving key outcomes or people through Strengths Based assessment planning
+- improving the consistency of technology enabled care as primary consideration as a means of achieving key outcomes or people through Strengths Based assessment planning

-• increase the profile of technology solutions as an integral means of achieving care and support outcomes
+- increase the profile of technology solutions as an integral means of achieving care and support outcomes

-• regular reporting to partners detailing the impact of timely and appropriate technology solutions as a means of achieving optimised care and support outcomes
+- regular reporting to partners detailing the impact of timely and appropriate technology solutions as a means of achieving optimised care and support outcomes

-• working with stakeholders to ensure that our catalogue of solutions is both currently appropriate to meet the needs of our client group and that it is sufficiently forward thinking that we will be able to maximise service user and self-funder independence
+- working with stakeholders to ensure that our catalogue of solutions is both currently appropriate to meet the needs of our client group and that it is sufficiently forward thinking that we will be able to maximise service user and self-funder independence

-• supporting local partners to develop and pilot innovative care solutions alongside Stockton-on-Tees Borough Council
+- supporting local partners to develop and pilot innovative care solutions alongside Stockton-on-Tees Borough Council

-• work with our partners to educate stakeholders and the general public of available solutions to home automation, smart homes and care and support technology to ensure that products are well understood and adopted
+- work with our partners to educate stakeholders and the general public of available solutions to home automation, smart homes and care and support technology to ensure that products are well understood and adopted

 What the public and consumers are saying about services

-• 67% people who use services were satisfied with their care and support
+- 63% people who use services were satisfied with their care and support

-• 72% of people who use services said they find it easy to find information about services
+- 66% of people who use services said they find it easy to find information about services

-• 84% of people who use services say that those services have made them feel safe and secure
+- 66% of people who use services say that those services have made them feel safe and secure

-Carers Survey 2021 to 2022
+Carers Survey 2023 to 2024

-• 30% of carers have been looking after or helping the person they care for for more than 20 years and 20% over 5 years but less than 10 years.
+- 26% of carers have been looking after or helping the person they care for for more than 20 years and 20% over 5 years but less than 10 years

 What carers in Stockton-on-Tees think about the service they receive:

-• 27% of carers said they had not received any support or services from Social Services in the last 12 months.
+- 30% of carers said they had not received any support or services from Social Services in the last 12 months

-Stockton-on-Tees Borough Council encourages carers to carry out a Carers Assessment via the 'Carers Hub' on Stockton Information Directory.
+Stockton-on-Tees Borough Council encourages carers to carry out a Carers Assessment via the 'Carers Hub' on the Stockton Information Directory.
 The Carers Assessment can be completed online, and the assessment will be directed to the First Contact Team.
 The Carers Hub is an online service for all carers which brings together a range of information, advice and services for people who provide care and support to a friend or a family member in Stockton-on-Tees.
 It provides carers with 24-hour online access to relevant information and includes a self-assessment tool, a wellbeing wheel and a register for carers which together help carers to find information, advice and services of relevance to them in their caring role.

 In 2016 Stockton-on-Tees Borough Council set up a provision for short breaks initially funded through the Learning Disability Development Fund.
 The council purchased an adapted mobility caravan at Primrose Valley in North Yorkshire, designed to enhance the current short break offer which the Council has in place.
-Given this was a relatively new project, the caravan initially provided additional short breaks provision for people within Stockton Borough Council's Learning Disability Social Care Team.
+Given this was a relatively new project, the caravan initially provided additional short breaks provision for people within Stockton-on-Tees Borough Council's Learning Disability Social Care Team.
 Following the success, it was then opened up across all Adult Social Care Teams.

 The short breaks facility can be utilised via a direct payment or be funded by the person.
 The caravan can be accessed by a carer wishing to take a break from their caring role or by the person who is being cared for.
 The Council, Voluntary and Community Sector Enterprise (VCSE), and parent carer forum worked in partnership to ensure the project was successful.
 The Council works closely with a charity organisation who now manage the caravan.